craedl/craedl-sdk-python/docs/source/index.rst

 Introduction
 ************

-The Craedl Python SDK (Software Development Kit) enables Craedl users to access their Craedl accounts using the Python programming language.
+The Craedl Python SDK (Software Development Kit) enables `Craedl.org <https://craedl.org>`_ users to access their Craedl accounts using the Python programming language.
 This provides a mechanism for using Craedl on computers without access to a web browser (such as a high-performance computing cluster) and to automate common Craedl project manipulations (such as file uploads and downloads) within a Python script.

 Quick start